saleor/saleor-dashboard/README.md

 CYPRESS_RECORD_KEY= // if you want your local runs recorded
 ```

-For values of those variables refer to our internal documentation.
+For values of those variables, refer to our internal documentation.

-You are ready to run cypress commands like:
+You are ready to run Cypress commands like:

 ```shell
 npm run cy:open
 ```

-### Usage with docker
+### Usage with Docker

-Build docker image:
+Build Docker image:

 ```shell
 docker build --tag saleor-dashboard .
 ```

-Run nginx from docker and bind it to port on your machine (in this example 8080):
+Run nginx from Docker and bind it to port on your machine (in this example, it is "8080"):

 ```shell
 docker run --publish 8080:80 --env "API_URL=<YOUR_API_URL>" saleor-dashboard
 ```

-Enter `http://localhost:8080/` to use dashboard.
+Enter `http://localhost:8080/` to use the dashboard.

-If you want to dynamically change `API_URL` in runtime you can use (assuming you have running container named `saleor-dashboard`):
+If you want to change `API_URL` in runtime, you can use (assuming you have a running container named `saleor-dashboard`):

 ```shell
 docker exec -it -e API_URL=NEW_URL saleor-dashboard /docker-entrypoint.d/50-replace-api-url.sh